Head of Department: Lorraine Latin

-The Music Department at Christ’s is led by Mr Philip Wilson, Director of Music.
+The Music Department at Christ’s is led by Ms Lorrain Latin, Head of Music.

 We aim to nurture and encourage musical talent in all fields of music; we aim to enrich young peoples’ lives through performance and composition; we aim to prepare young people for life beyond Christ’s and to develop their general cultural awareness; we aim to develop creative skills which will bring about self-confidence and maturity, as well as the increasing ability to work collaboratively with others.
 We aim to provide performance platforms and to act as ambassadors for the school.
 We aim to communicate that interaction with music is a fruitful and beneficial activity for all people.

 There is a strong musical life at Christ's School, with opportunities abounding for a broad range of music making at all levels.
-The state-of-the-art facilities were opened by Sir Tim Rice in 2004, and the present Director of Music, Mr. Philip Wilson, has been at Christ's since 2005, a period which has seen expansion in all areas, the development of new schemes of work, consistently good GCSE results, increasing numbers learning instruments, more extra-curricular opportunities and more music events.
+The state-of-the-art facilities were opened by Sir Tim Rice in 2004, the department has seen expansion in all areas, the development of new schemes of work, consistently good GCSE results, increasing numbers learning instruments, more extra-curricular opportunities and more music events.

 Christ's has excellent music technology facilities – a state-of-the-art purpose-built studio with a suite of Apple Mac computers running Logic Pro X and Sibelius software, as well as a good selection of high quality microphones for various purposes and other audio equipment.
 Students often use the equipment during lunch break and after school, learning to record their own music, as well as using the technology as a tool for composition.
 Through taking responsibility for sound, lighting and stage management for musical and other events at school, pupils can, under the guidance of the Director of Music, develop invaluable skills in the technical side of productions.